 Penalties for Non-Compliance

 The Federal Tax Authority (FTA) can impose penalties for failure to maintain adequate transfer pricing documentation or for transactions that are not at arm’s length.
 These can include adjustments to taxable income, resulting in additional Corporate Tax liabilities, plus late payment penalties and interest.
+Transfer pricing exposure also intersects with ESR substance requirements, since both regimes test where value is genuinely created.

 What UAE SMEs Should Do Now